BigSoftVideo/DOTE/glossary.md

 ### CS Mode <a id='cs-mode'></a>

 When a media [Activated](#active) in a Transcript is played back, there is a toggle option in the [Editor panel](transcript.md) called [CS Mode](sync-code.md#cs-mode) that synchronises playback with the relevant lines of the Transcript that match the timecode segment on the [Timeline](timeline.md).
-In _DOTE_, this is only possible if [Sync-codes](sync-code.md) have been manually added to the Transcript.
+In _DOTE_, this is only possible if [Sync-codes](sync-code.md) have already been manually added to the Transcript.

 See also [Synchronised Media](#sync).